 Speakers: Jay Conui, political leadership coordinator, HEAL Food Alliance, CA Farzana Serang, executive director, Food Systems Leadership Fellowship, CA

 Legislation introduced in October 2017 (the Agricultural Guestworker (AG) Act) and re-introduced in February 2018 (Securing America’s Future Act) proposed to solve the problem by dismantling the longstanding H-2A visa program and allowing virtually unlimited recruitment of foreign-born workers.
 However, it would require eventual implementation of online review of all job applicants’ employment authorization.
-This “solution” seemed attractive to some farm interests, but, after looking closely at the details, responsible agricultural employers, organizations such as the National Sustainable Agricultural Coalition (NSAC), and immigration advocates agreed the legislation would disrupt local agricultural communities and have dangerous long-term impacts.
+This “solution” seemed attractive to some farm interests, but, after looking closely at the details, responsible agricultural employers, organizations such as the National Sustainable Agriculture Coalition (NSAC), and immigration advocates agreed that the legislation would disrupt local agricultural communities and have dangerous long-term impacts.

-This session brings together a leader from agribusiness and a leading immigrant advocate in a conversation moderated by a longtime activist for sustainable agriculture.
+This session brings together leaders from agribusiness and a leading immigrant advocate in a conversation moderated by a longtime activist for sustainable agriculture.
 They will discuss ways to overcome the longstanding stalemate in Congress and their progress toward articulating an innovative framework for a solution.
 They will also share their thoughts about the roles funders can play in supporting efforts toward sound immigration policy for healthy, sustainable rural communities.

 Sponsored by Werner Kohnstamm Family Giving Fund